Home » Opiate Addiction

 • Lethargy

-What should I do if I have an opiate addiction?
+What should I do if I’m Addicted to Opiates?

 If you have an opiate addiction you should seek help.
-There are many forms of opiate treatments for opiate addiction.
+There are many forms of drug detox programs and drug rehabs specifically designed for opiate addiction.
 When being treated for opiate addiction it is common for people to have withdrawal symptoms.
-Opiate Detox programs which commonly use Suboxone Rehab help alleviate and lesson these withdrawal symptoms.
+Opiate rehab is recommended.
+Opiate detox programs, will commonly use Suboxone under a doctor’s care to help alleviate and lesson these withdrawal symptoms.
 These Suboxone rehab programs generally use Suboxone and Subutex which contain buprenorphine.